Thurl Bailey: Playing career

-Career after the NBA
+Post-playing career

 Bailey is a public speaker, a broadcast analyst for the Utah Jazz and the University of Utah, an actor, and a singer/songwriter.
-Bailey's albums include Faith In Your Heart (1998), The Gift of Christmas (2001), and I'm Not the Same (2002).
+Bailey's albums include Faith in Your Heart (1998), The Gift of Christmas (2001), and I'm Not the Same (2002).

 Bailey is chairman of Big T Productions, Fertile Earth (which has a patent pending on a fertilizer that works through irrigation sprinkler systems), and FourLeaf Films.

 He works with various charities, including Make-A-Wish, D.A.R.E., and the Happy Factory.

-Coaching career

-Bailey continues to coach in the Salt Lake City area using the private coaching service, CoachUp.
+Bailey continues to coach in the Salt Lake City area using the private coaching service CoachUp.